 What it takes to transform the business process quickly and at a scale?

 A survey was held by Mckinsey on insurance digital transformation; they interviewed some 30 executives in incumbent and confronted companies to understand their view on how the insurance industry is changing and what the response is.
 The single message that was continually repeated was the need for incumbent to accelerate their reactions.
-Most of them were aware, that they can’t afford to wait until evolving technologies turns the market upside down and the competitive advantages they enjoy today fades away.
-If the past tells them anything, it is that they need to get ahead of the curve and they need do so at a scale.
+Most of them were aware that they can’t afford to wait until evolving technologies turn the market upside down and the competitive advantages they enjoy today fade away.
+If the past tells them anything, it is that they need to get ahead of the curve, and they need to do so at a scale.
 This is ultimately transforming the entire business.

 A road map for the future:

 Insurers these days should not underestimate the changes that digital technology will bring to the industry and the challenges that they will face.
-Neither, they should overlook the significant short-term profit improvements, which are within their grasp if they digitize their core businesses, nor be afraid of innovation to be a part of an exciting future that is recounting for the industry.
+They should neither overlook the significant short-term profit improvements, which are within their grasp if they digitize their core businesses.
+Nor should they be afraid of innovation, aiming to be a part of an exciting future that is reshaping the industry.
 If they act decisively, they will be among its leaders.
 One of the most convenient options for insurance companies is outsourcing insurance services.
 In order to streamline insurance back office processes and to save costs; outsourcing has become emerging trend in the insurance sector that offers well infrastructure, a team of experts and access to latest technology.
 It will also help insurers to focus on core business operations and earn potential revenue for the business.